Skip to main content

 Step 3: Wait for Approval

-• Apple usually takes at least two weeks to approve an NFC certificate.
+• Apple usually takes two weeks to grant approval.

 • Make sure your implementation follows Apple’s guidelines, as non-compliant requests can be delayed or rejected.